Learn how to determine your Google Grants eligibility and get started with the program.

 What are Google Ad Grants?

-Put simply, Google Grants (also known as Ad Grants or Google Ad Grants) is a program where Google provides eligible nonprofits with an in-kind donation of $10,000 in monthly ads funding.
+Google Grants (formally known as Google Ad Grants) is a program where Google provides eligible nonprofits with an in-kind donation of $10,000 in monthly ad funding.

 But let’s back up even further—what exactly are Google Ads in the first place?

 Google Ads are the paid search results that appear at the top of your search results screen based on the keywords included in your query.
-Here’s an example of what that might look like:
+Here’s an example of what an ad might look like:

 In order to see your ads appear here, your nonprofit must bid on relevant search keywords using your Google Grant money.

-Beyond adding extra funding to your marketing budget, Google Grants come with many benefits for organizations who know how to maximize their funding.
-Especially when you put time into effective Google Ad Grants management, you might experience:
+Especially when you put time into Google Ad Grants management, you might experience:

 • Greater visibility and reach for your nonprofit.